TBG

 Plant: We have one plant in the living room.
 You can give it some water if you notice the leaves drooping but it's pretty resilient.
 You may even catch the cats munching on it - it's safe (they also love spinach).

-Google Home: Located on the DVD player, she can provide some entertainment by asking for a radio station ("hey Google, play 102.1 The Edge") or specific music ("hey Google, play a Pearl Jam station") or answer simple questions ("hey google, what time does the Eaton Center open" or "hey google, is it safe for cats to eat popcorn") but we don't pay for any subscriptions so results definitely vary.
+Google Home: Located near the TV, she can provide some entertainment by asking for a radio station ("hey Google, play 102.1 The Edge") or specific music ("hey Google, play a Pearl Jam station") or answer simple questions ("hey google, what time does the Eaton Center open" or "hey google, is it safe for cats to eat popcorn") but we don't pay for any subscriptions so usefulness definitely varies.

 Kitchen: Help yourself to anything you can find.